xdissent/skel/doc/generic.rst

  * **DONE** ``DetailView`` should default to a ``generic/detail.html`` template which handles a few reasonable default model attributes.
  * Date based views should be paginated.
+ * Add a default URL pattern to each view.

 ``GenericView``